Chart Color Schemes

 The level of residential development activity in Cairnlea is very low in comparison to the average area assessed nationally by AreaSearch

-Looking ahead, Cairnlea is projected to grow by approximately 1,796 residents by the year 2041.
+Looking ahead, Cairnlea is expected to grow by 1,796 residents through to 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development